ansantek/SingleTableRestfulApi/README.md

 # Single Table Restful API

-This application is a simple restful API for accessing a single table in a MySQL database, suitable for use during development and testing.
+This application is a Node based simple restful API for accessing a single table in a MySQL database, suitable for use during development and testing.
 The application is initiated by the command "node bin/app" issued while located in the project root directory.
 The application is configured via a configuration file, SingleTableRestfulApi.cfg located